kjolley/BIGSdb_documentation/data_analysis/unique_combinations.rst

 *******************
 Unique combinations
 *******************
-The Unique Combinations plugin calculates the frequencies of unique file combinations within an isolate dataset.
+The Unique Combinations plugin calculates the frequencies of unique field combinations within an isolate dataset.
 Provenance fields, composite fields, allele designations and scheme fields can be combined.